Hi, I’m Sylvia Melena.

 And I Still Work on My Leadership

 You see, strong leadership is a work in progress.
-And it’s all in the approach.

 In my early career, I was frequently blunt and sometimes even rude.
 But I was fortunate to work with people who cared about me enough to give me honest feedback.